KERR FAMILY CHRONICLES© Christopher Earls Brennen

-- Martha Macdonald (Dolly), the fourth child of Andrew MacDonald and Martha McReynolds, was born about 1883 in Glasgow, Scotland.
+- Martha Macdonald (Dolly), a daughter of Andrew MacDonald and Martha McReynolds, was born about 1883 in Glasgow, Scotland.
 She is listed in the 1891 Census of Scotland as a 7-year-old, schoolgirl (born in Glasgow) living with her parents at 44 East John Street, Glasgow.
 In the 1901 Census of Ireland, Martha, aged 17, is recorded as living and working as a domestic servant in the household of Robert Henry Norris in Tamlaghtmore, Arboe.
 Martha married Edmund Carter who was with the Royal Flying Corps.
 He was stationed in Jerusalem where they lived for a time.
 They returned to live at Hillingdon Heath near Windsor, England, and Edmund worked as a pilot for the Fairey airplane company.
 Martha and Edmund had four children:

 - Victoria Carter married and lived in Welwyn Garden City in London.

 - Edmund William Carter. born about 1922, joined the Royal Air Force during World War II, and was Flying Officer 55063, Air Bomber 70 Squadron.
 He was killed in action on Feb.25, 1944, at the age of 22 and is buried in Bari Cemetery, Italy.